Search

 Again, the obtained result list lI = (i1, i2, …) is shown to the user, who clicks those documents that mostly reflect his information need.
 Suppose to call c1, c2, … the ranks of the clicked documents.

-In order to derive a preference between the two models, we count the number of clicked documents in each Team:
+To derive a preference between the two models, we count the number of clicked documents in each Team:

 ha = |{cj: icjTeamA| for model_A